dbeltjr/MMM-Canvas/README.md

 6. (Optional) To color code the courses, put in colors in the colors array in the corresponding order with the courses array.
 This array accepts all CSS color values [CSS Colors](https://www.w3schools.com/colors/default.asp).
 I reccomend using the color names for clarity.
 7. (Optional) To designate the course short title in the legend, Enter it in the same order as the "courses:" config line
 8. (Optional) assignMaxLen will keep assignments from displaying too long, and assignToDisplay changes the number of upcoming assignments to show.
+9. (Optional) If there are any assignments that you don't want displayed, copy the exact title of the assignment and paste it with quotation marks under the section hideAssignments.
-9. Legend above the list is centered, but the CSS may need to be adjusted with either a margin-right or margin-left depending on where the module is placed.
+10. Legend above the list is centered, but the CSS may need to be adjusted with either a margin-right or margin-left depending on where the module is placed.
 ```
 .legend-item {
     margin-right: 10px;